-You'll use the following sequence: #37, #30*, #32.
-Note that #30 needed modifications in order for this to work so it is not the same as is available elsewhere.
+You'll use the following sequence: Prep cycle 1, Prep cycle 2, Comp cycle (#37, #30*, #32.
+Note that #30 needed modifications in order for this to work so it is not the same as is available elsewhere).
 The first two are preparatory periods and the last is the competition period.

-You'll use the following sequence: #37*, #31*, #32*.
-What does that little star "*" mean?
-Those have all been modified by Boris to make this work.
-Programs #30 and #31 had a couple issues that needed fixing.
-If you look at #37 before and after his modifications you can see what types of changes can be made.
+You'll use the following sequence: Prep cycle 1, Prep cycle 2, Comp cycle.
+If you look at prep cycle 1 in both the medium and large load you can see what types of changes can be made.
 For one thing you'll notice the overall structure is intact.
 The volume has been reduced in many cases by reducing the number of warm up sets before the work sets.
 Boris said that it has been shown that 3 warm up sets are enough.
 Another thing that can be done is to move the additional exercises to after you have completed the main exercises.

 iOS app: All programs, progress tracking, bar path analysis, workout notes and video demos